 Ton-That, C, Teare, DO, Campbell, PA & Bradley, RH 1999, 'Surface characterisation of ultrviolet-ozone treated PET using atomic force microscopy and x-ray photoelectron spectroscopy', Surface Science, vol. 435, pp. 278-282.

-Ton-That, C & Phillips, MR 2015, 'Cathodoluminescence microanalysis of ZnO nanowires' in Arbiol, J & Xiong, Q (eds), Semiconductor Nanowires, Woodhead Publishing Limited, Cambridge, England, pp. 393-408.View/Download from: UTS OPUS or Publisher's site
+Ton-That, C & Phillips, MR 2015, 'Cathodoluminescence microanalysis of ZnO nanowires' in Arbiol, J & Xiong, Q (eds), Semiconductor Nanowires, Woodhead Publishing Limited, Cambridge, England, pp. 393-408.View/Download from: Publisher's site

 Cathodoluminescence (CL) is an enabling quantitative technique for the characterisation of luminescent materials.
 In this chapter, following a brief review of the basic principles and recent advances in CL imaging and spectroscopy, a number of examples are chosen to demonstrate the utility of CL for the microcharacterisation of semiconductor nanowires, with a focus on ZnO material.
 Various analytical methods such as monochromatic CL imaging, depth-resolved analysis, and excitation density-resolved analysis are presented, which can provide information on the local optical and electronic properties of nanowires at the nanometre spatial resolution